-Label Description Mode Enables or disables DHCP relay agent 1 st - 4 th Server Specify the IP address and VID of the DHCP server.
-0.0.0.0 means IP/VID the server is inactive.
-DHCP Option 82 Provides an identifier for the remote server.
-Four types of IDs are Remote ID Type supported: IP, MAC, Client-ID, and Other.
-DHCP Option 82 Encodes an agent-local identifier of the circuit from which a DHCP Circuit-ID Table client-to-server packet is received.
+Label Description DHCP Relay Enable/Disable DHCP Relay Agent.
+DHCP Server IP Specify the IP address and VID of DHCP server.
+Keep "0.0.0.0" means Address and server is inactive.
+VID DHCP Option 82 "Option 82 Remote ID" provides a identifier for the remote server.
+Remote ID There are 4 types supported: IP, MAC, Client-ID, and Other.
+DHCP Option 82 "Option 82 Circuit-ID" encodes an agent-local identifier of the circuit Circuit-ID Table from which a DHCP client-to-server packet was received.
 It is intended for use by agents in relaying DHCP responses back to the proper circuit.
-Apply Click to apply the configurations
+Apply Click "Apply" to set the configurations.

-5.8 SNMP
+5.6 SNMP